 3.2.2 Treated Water

 Treated water refers to all water which has undergone one or more treatment processes and is ready to be distributed to users of the system.
-This includes treatments such as: chemically assisted filtration, iron and manganese sequestering, primary disinfection, corrosion control, softening and fluoridation.
+This includes treatments such as: chemically assisted filtration, iron and manganese sequestering, primary disinfection such as ultraviolet light (UV), corrosion control, softening and fluoridation.

 Treated water locations must be selected to represent the water after all treatment processes are complete.
 The sampling location should be at the point of entry of the water to the distribution system.
 The location must be after the disinfection and before the first consumer.
 In those rare situations where disinfection is achieved in the first run of distribution pipe after the treatment facility, it is recommended that a sample line draw water from that point for the purpose of treated water sampling.